Print

 Description

-You’ll love this Lemon Almond Flour Cake for a quick and easy dessert.
-It has a tender crumb with fresh lemon flavour.
-Serve it on its own or with the toppings of your choice!
+You’ll love this Almond Flour Lemon Cake for a quick and easy gluten-free dessert.
+It has a moist and tender crumb and it’s bursting with fresh lemon flavor.

 Ingredients